ba-beker/Barber_shop/README.md

 # Barber Shop
 The Barber Shop Website is a project I developed using HTML, CSS, and JavaScript.
-It showcases a modern and interactive website for a barber shop, providing information about services, prices, and the ability to book appointments online.
+It showcases a modern and interactive website for a barber shop, providing information about services, prices.

 **Link to project:** https://ba-beker.github.io/Barber_shop/